Culver City Jail

 Lawyers can intervene at several points to help you avoid jail.
 First, a lawyer can meet with the police and prosecutors before an arrest to prevent you from going to jail.
 Second, your lawyer can persuade prosecutors to drop charges or refrain from filing charges against you.
 Finally, your lawyer can appear at your bail hearing to secure your release.

-Contact our attorneys at The Rodriguez Law Group to learn about your options for getting someone released from Culver City Jail.
+Contact our lawyers at The Rodriguez Law Group Los Angeles Criminal Defense Attorneys to learn about your options for getting someone released from Culver City Jail.
 You can call us today at (213) 995-6767.